redBorder/redborder-documentation/docs/manager/redborder_basics/ch3_web_platform.md

 Manager Home Screen: Dashboard

-## RedBorder Platform Interface Structure
+## Redborder Platform Interface Structure

-RedBorder has a structure that is repeated in all RedBorder interfaces.
+Redborder has a structure that is repeated in all Redborder interfaces.
 Knowing these elements will help you navigate the web comfortably and easily.
 (1)
 { .annotate }

-1. The image corresponds to a RedBorder installation with Traffic, Intrusion, Vault, and Mobility Apps active.
-The structure will be the same for any RedBorder installation, except for the available applications in the top menu bar and whether they are active or not.
+1. The image corresponds to a Redborder installation with Traffic, Intrusion, Vault, and Mobility Apps active.
+The structure will be the same for any Redborder installation, except for the available applications in the top menu bar and whether they are active or not.

 Let's see these parts:

 ![Event Window Parts](images/ch03_img003.png)

-1. **Menu Bar**: Here you will find direct access to all sections of the RedBorder platform.
+1. **Menu Bar**: Here you will find direct access to all sections of the Redborder platform.
 It is subdivided into two areas according to functionality:

     1. *Analytics Area (upper left corner)*: Here you will find all the data collected by the sensors displayed in different metrics and reports.
-    - *Configuration Area (upper right corner)*: Configuration and management options for the Apps and RedBorder.
+    - *Configuration Area (upper right corner)*: Configuration and management options for the Apps and Redborder.

 - **Submenu**: Shows the available options depending on the section we are consulting.
 Here we can see the configured filters, change the view we are in (Raw, Tops, Compare, Unique), among other options.